 On the Forefront of Wellness Education at Friends' Central

 Students should be active in mind, body, and spirit in all phases of their life.
 At Friends’ Central School, student wellness is promoted and maintained through an Athletics & Wellness program that is holistic in its approach and that enriches a positive sense of well-being over a lifespan.
-Because every aspect of health is tangibly connected to life and experience, we teach the whole child, while honoring individuality, to help empower students to make good decisions and to lead active, productive lives.
+Because every aspect of health is tangibly connected to life and experience, we teach the whole child, while honoring individuality, to help empower students to make healthy decisions and to lead active, productive lives.
 Friends’ Central offers a robust athletic program and wellness education curriculum that provides abundant opportunities for engaging students in purposeful learning so that all students are active in mind, body, and spirit in all phases of their lives.

 All children, regardless of skill level, have an equal opportunity to participate in a fun and safe environment in order to develop an enjoyment of physical activity, movement exploration, and cooperative play, with the following goals in mind: